 Disagreements and arguments among Christians can harm cooperative attitude, trust, and harmony, which are the basis for good human relations.
 They can hamper progress toward significant objectives.
-They can likewise make us narcissistic, and self-centered, as opposed to operating with love in our hearts.
+They can likewise make us narcissistic, self-centered, as opposed to operating with love in our hearts.
 Jesus prayed for His followers in His final prayer.
-He asked God rather that we all be "one."
-(John 17:20-26)
+He asked God the Father that we all be one (John 17:20-26).

-How did Lot respond?
-How would we respond in a similar situation?
+But how did Lot respond?
+How would we respond in a comparable situation?

 We should look deeper than what is on the surface.

 Lot saw only the material attraction.
 He looked at the immediate and alternate attraction.
 Lot saw only himself and his selfish interests.
 He put himself before others.
 Greed and covetousness were his motivating factors.

 We should look at what we fail to see.

 Lot looked toward Sodom (see verse 10).
 He pitched his tent toward Sodom (see verse 12).
 He failed to see the sinfulness of Sodom (see verse 13).
 He failed to see the downward pull of sin, and then he lived in Sodom (see chapter 14).

 Lot’s character was shown by the choices he made.
 He took the best though it meant living near a city of sin.
 He became greedy and did not do what would have been fair.
 Do we choose what we think is best and give no thought for others?
 Have we stopped making choices in the direction of God, and only make choices for ourselves?
 Have we not learned that our choices, without God, leads in the wrong direction?